 Stay tuned for my next post on the thousands of roses on display at the Parque Tres de Febrero.

-In Annapolis, Maryland there’s an impressive brick mansion that towers over the tiny streets of the city’s historic district.
+In Annapolis, Maryland there’s an impressive brick mansion that towers over the city’s historic district.
 Built in the 1760s, the home once belonged to William Paca, a signatory to the United States Declaration of Independence and third Governor of Maryland.
-The property had seen many changes over the years until in the 1960s, it underwent a painstaking restoration.
-Today, the Paca House and Garden is a faithful representation of what a Colonial-era residence used to be, offering visitors a quiet respite in the very heart of this capital city.
+In the 1960s, the property underwent a painstaking restoration.
+And today, the William Paca House and Garden is a faithful representation of what a Colonial-era residence used to be, offering visitors a quiet respite in the heart of this capital city.

 RESTORATION OF THE GARDEN

-The restoration of the William Paca garden took an unusual course, aided as it was by two seemingly unrelated events separated by almost two centuries.
-The pair of events ended up providing important details about the original garden, its buildings and plants, enabling historians and horticulturalists to recreate the original 18th-century landscape with near-perfect precision.
+Aided by two seemingly unrelated events, the restoration of the William Paca garden took an unusual course.
+Separated by almost two centuries, the events ended up providing important details about the original garden.
+The happy coincidence enabled historians and horticulturalists to recreate the original 18th-century landscape, complete with buildings and plants, with near-perfect precision.

-The first event took place in 1772 when Charles Willson Peale (1741-1847) painted a full-length portrait of Paca standing in front of his garden.
-The painting documented key architectural features of the landscape, including a red brick wall, central pathway, two-story white summerhouse and Chippendale-style bridge.
+The first event took place in 1772 when Charles Willson Peale (1741-1847) painted a full-length portrait of William Paca in front of his garden.
+The painting documented key architectural features of the landscape.
+These included a red brick wall, central pathway, two-story white summerhouse and a Chippendale-style bridge.

 Portrait of William Paca by Charles Willson Peale

-The second event took place over a century later during the early 1900s when the house functioned as a hotel popular with visitors to the U.S. Naval Academy.
+The second event took place over a century later during the early 1900s when the house functioned as a hotel for the U.S. Naval Academy.
 To make room for new dormitories, the Academy added fill dirt to a portion of the property.
-By happy accident, the filler acted as a cushion, preserving all of the brick foundations of Paca’s original garden and outbuildings.
+By happy accident, the soil acted as a cushion, preserving all of the brick foundations of Paca’s original garden and outbuildings.

 According to Joseph Sherren, an intern with the curatorial department,